bento-platform/bento/docs/migrating_to_2_11.md

 ./bentoctl.bash work-on web
 ```

-This will automatically restart the service in development mode, using code in `./repos/web`.
+This will automatically restart the service in a local development mode, using code in `./repos/web`.

-### Switching a service (e.g., `web`) to production mode
+### Switching a service (e.g., `web`) to pre-built mode

 #### Makefile